Practice recognizing and using common prepositions with our jungle-themed 15 piece picture puzzle.

 We also suggest using it in your writing center or with your whole class in the following ways:

 This activity can also be used as a formative assessment.
-Project the picture board and have each student pick 3 prepositions.
+Project the picture board and have each student pick three prepositions.
 Students will write the preposition described in the picture on a piece of paper.
-(Optional: have students work the preposition into a sentence.)
+(Optional: Have students work the preposition into a sentence.)

 In your small group, divide the puzzle pieces among students.
 Then, point to a picture on the board and have them say the preposition as a group.
 The student who has the matching preposition word piece lays it down on the puzzle.